 Online Graphing Calculator: Plot your own SVG Math Graphs

-You can plot 2 functions, function 1 (in blue) and function 2 (in green).
+You can plot 2 functions, function 1 (in dark green) and function 2 (in magenta).

 Edit your functions and then click the "Graph it" button below.
 To remove a graph, leave its text box blank.

-(If you can't see the graph below, try this alternative graph plotter).
+(If you can't see the graph below, or there is a problem, try this alternative graph plotter).

 Some graphs to try

 The grapher will accept any of the following functions (use the notation shown).
 You can copy from the examples below if you wish.